lmatteis/seedhub/attachments/ui.md

 ![img](traits.jpg)

 The user is guided through the process of selecting a range of values for a number of traits.
 They can then filter and download the portion of samples they're interested in.
-They were able to answer their question immediately, through a single page interface.
+They are able to answer their question immediately, through a single page interface.

 #### Where do I find samples with specific passport information?